-Any law student may earn 1 to 3 credits of Independent Study work total during law school.
-(No student may apply toward the JD degree more than 3 credits in total for Specialized Tutorials and Independent Study.)
+Any law student may earn 1 to 2 credits for any Independent Study project.
+(No student may apply toward the JD degree more than 3 credits in total for Specialized Tutorials and Independent Study.
+The Academic Standards Committee may, in its discretion, grant a waiver that allows a third credit for a supervised research and writing project.)
 For more detailed information consult the Academic Regulations.
 The study must involve a substantial investment of time and effort, and result in significant written work that reflects a high standard of legal scholarship.
 The student's final grade will be based solely upon written work submitted, and will be included in the student's average.

 Note: All supervised Research and Writing Projects as described must be completed by the deadlines as provided under the rules for seminar papers.
 Exceptions to this requirement for illness, or other compelling reasons must be obtained from the Academic Standards Committee pursuant to the same requirements of the Academic Regulations that apply to absences from regularly scheduled examinations.